Cammer15m/livestocks/README.md

      - **Port:** 13000
      - **Username:** default
      - **Password:** redislabs

-3. **Connect and Explore:** Browse the shared Redis data through the web interface
+3. **Connect and Explore:** Browse the Redis data through the web interface

-### For Your Own Redis Cloud:
-2. **Add Redis Cloud Connection:**
-   - Click "Add Redis Database"
-   - Choose "Connect to a Redis Database"
-   - Enter your Redis Cloud connection details:
-     - **Host:** redis-xxxxx.cxx.region.ec2.redns.redis-cloud.com
-     - **Port:** Your port number
-     - **Username:** default (or your username)
-     - **Password:** Your Redis Cloud password
-3. **Connect and Explore:** Browse your Redis Cloud data through the web interface

 ## RDI Configuration

-### RDI with Shared Redis Database (Default)
+### Automatic RDI Configuration

-RDI is automatically configured to use the shared Redis database when you choose option 1 during startup.
-No additional configuration is needed!
+RDI is automatically configured to use the shared Redis database during container startup. **No additional configuration is needed!**

 The RDI installation automatically connects to:
 - **RDI Host:** 3.148.243.197:13000